vsriram28/FollowUps/README.md

 # FollowUps
-A simple app to take notes and add follw up tasks.
+A simple app to take notes with a focus on Following up action items.

 # Why another Notes app?
 There are plenty of Notes taking apps in the market from a simplest ones to the most sophisticated.